openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 ## Discovery

 Once the binding is authorized, and an adapter is added, it automatically reads all devices that are set up on the ZigBee controller and puts them in the Inbox.
-When the binding is put into discovery mode, the network will have join enabled for 60 seconds.
+When the binding is put into discovery mode via the user interface, the network will have join enabled for 60 seconds.

 ## Thing Configuration

-The binding will attempt to automatically detect new devices, giving them a type based on their information they report, and will read their supported clusters to define the supported channels.
+The binding will attempt to automatically detect new devices, giving them a type based on the information they report, and will read their supported clusters to define the supported channels.

 ### Thing Types